gulshang7/KPI_Dashboard_of_Car_sales_Win_Loss_Data_Analysis_using_Excel_and_Tableau/README.md

 The dashboard shows:

     1) At top contains Title.
-Every Dashboard contains has its Filter command active.
+Every Dashboard content has its Filter command active.

-    2) Then contain Regions Category, if you select individual region entire Dashboard data changes according to that Region.
+    2) Then contains Regions Category, if you select individual region entire Dashboard data changes according to that Region.

-    3) After that Total Opportunities, Won Opportunities, Average Won Opportunities, Loss Opportunities.
+    3) After that Total Opportunities, Won Opportunities, Average Won Opportunities and Loss Opportunities.

-    4) After that Vertical Route to Market Won and Route to Market Loss Bar Graph side by side seperated by Route to Market Lables.
+    4) After that Vertical Bar Graph of Route to Market Won and Route to Market Loss side by side seperated by Route to Market Lables.

-    5) Then, Vertical Bar Graph of Win/Loss by Competition and at its right Vertical Bar Graph - Win/Loss by Deal Size.
+    5) Then, Vertical Bar Graph of Win/Loss by Competition and at its right Vertical Bar Graph of Win/Loss by Deal Size.

     6) At the right corner Top Won Opportunity Number and Top Loss Opportunity Number.